ResistancePlatform/resistance-core/README.md

 ### Windows

 **Note**: This must be cross-compiled from a Linux box.
-In this example, we will use Ubuntu 16.
+In this example, we will use Ubuntu 18.04.2 LTS (Bionic Beaver).

 Upgrade your system: